 All new doctoral students are members of RLG 1000Y, a Method and Theory seminar whose membership is restricted to first-year Ph.D. students of the Department.
 The seminar, which meets weekly throughout the academic year, is focused on fundamental questions of interpretation, explanation, and analysis in the study of religious phenomena.
 It serves as a primary way for students to engage in discussion about the study of religion in relation to their own academic interests as well as to develop a community of discourse among peers.

 In addition to fostering a learning environment for academic research, the Department also strives to provide students with opportunities to secure teaching experiences that will enhance their prospects for securing academic positions.
-The Department tries to meet this need by means of Teaching Assistantships and, in a few cases, Course Instructorships.
-Department doctoral students are eligible to apply for enrollment in THE5000H, Teaching in Higher Education, a course devoted to helping graduate students acquire teaching know‑how, taught by accomplished teachers in the University.
+The Department tries to meet this need by means of Teaching Assistantships and, in some cases, Teaching Fellowships and Course Instructorships.
+Department doctoral students are eligible to apply for enrollment in THE5000H, Teaching in Higher Education, a course devoted to helping graduate students acquire teaching know how, taught by accomplished teachers in the University.
 Research or work-study positions are also occasionally available, wherein students will work closely with a professor on a research project.
-All doctoral students are required to regularly attend Professionalisation Seminars over the course of their program.
+All doctoral students are required to regularly attend Professionalization Seminars over the course of their program.
 The seminars consist of workshops on pedagogy and preparation for the job market.

 The Department assists graduates in finding suitable initial positions, notably by holding workshops and giving advice on the job search, posting advertisements of position openings, maintaining a file of publications which advertise positions in the subjects covered by the Department, and writing letters of recommendation.
-The University operates a Career Centre in the Koffler Student Centre, which runs workshops, offers career advice, provides an academic dossier service and posts job notices.
+Within the Department, these efforts are overseen by the Graduate Placement Officer.
+Additionally, the University operates a Career Centre in the Koffler Student Centre, which runs workshops, offers career advice, provides an academic dossier service and posts job notices.

 The Department participates in a number of collaborative specializations at both the M.A. and Ph.D. levels.
 The purpose of these programs is to facilitate the creation of multi- and interdisciplinary programs of graduate study that creatively cut across the formal boundaries defined for departments and centres.
 Descriptions of these programs are found in the SGS Calendar.
 Further information is available at the Department and from the offices of each program.Students who wish to enter one of these collaborative specializations must meet the admission requirements and the program requirements of both the Department and the collaborative specialization.
 Students participate in two communities: they have the Department as their home department while at the same time they join in the activities of the collaborative specialization.
 Upon successful completion of all requirements, students receive their degree in both Religion and the collaborative subject.